at15/doc-viewer/README.md

 View and edit your local markdown documentations in browser.

+## Usage

+- `npm install -g doc-viewer`
+- run `doc-viewer` in the folder where you have your doc, it will start a server.
+- `localhost:3000/fileName.md` to view rendered markdown
+- it also works like the simple http server in python.

 ## Develop

 - npm install
 - `node index.js` to start server
-- `localhost:3000/doc?f=README.md` and you will see a markdown doc with toc and code highlight.
+- `localhost:3000/README.md` and you will see the markdown in this projects `doc` folder

 ![screen](public/screen.PNG)